pcmunoz/ombori-rn/README.md

 * Fetch user data from https://reqres.in/
 * Display those users in a scrollable view that lazy loads more users when you've reached the bottom of the list, if there are no more users to load it should indicate that there are no more users.

+Limitations:
+- No Test on iOS side as I don't have a Mac